santosmota/OMAE_2022/README.md

       - Basic info: H=5s (low inertia), shorter time for the secondary to start
       - Raw data file: SimpleMass_One_Raw.txt

 Be careful with the raw data files and the cases in the script.
-Case 1 if for high inertia, but the raw file was called "two" because it was as if there were two generator units in the system.
-The opposite happend with case 2, which is linked to the raw file "one".
+Case 1 was for high inertia, but the raw file was called "two" because it was as if there were two generator units in the system.
+The opposite happend with case 2, which was linked to the raw file "one".